carpentries-incubator/jekyll-pages-novice/_episodes/layouts.md

 > >
 > > {% include footer.html %}{% endraw %}
 > > ~~~
 > > {: .language-html }
 > >
 > > Remove all references to `footer.html` from pages as they will now be included via the layout.
-> > Check that this works by reloading any of the pages that uses the `default` layout.
+> > Check that this works by reloading any of the pages that use the `default` layout.
 You should see a footer at
 > > the bottom of the page.
 > {: .solution }
 {: .challenge }